Azure/azure-api-style-guide/docs/azure-ruleset.md

 Don't use the Autorest `x-ms-paths` extension except where necessary to support legacy APIs.

+`x-ms-paths` is needed to describe non-pure REST APIs that implement multiple operations on a single path and method, typically distinguished by a query parameter value, which is not supported by OpenAPI.

 ### az-operation-id

 The `operationId` should be of the form `Noun_Verb`.
 It should contain exactly one underscore.